southeast idaho

 Background on Mitigation Fund

-The Habitat Mitigation Fund was created to offset predicted residual impacts to wildlife and wildlife habitat resulting from the Rasmussen Valley mining operation.
+The Habitat Mitigation Fund was created to offset predicted residual impacts to wildlife and wildlife habitat resulting from the Husky 1 North Dry Ridge mining operation.

 For more information, click below: